 Once in that state, a person may contact their loved one to say all the unsaid things they want to say.
 They may receive comforting words in return.
 Up to this point, the client can experience the same sense of release and relief as they might by visiting a psychic.
 I have personally witnessed the power that this sense of completion can bring to people when I facilitated end-of-life care training for the Twilight Brigade.
 A portion of that training deals with grief and loss.
 But through hypnosis, the relief can be applied at an even deeper level.

 While in hypnosis the client can visualize their grief as a three-dimensional thing.
 This is also similar to NLP techniques.
-For example, they might see their grief as a backpack filled with heavy coins.
-Every time they grieve they empty a bit of those coins out of their backpack and feel a little lighter.
+For example, they might see their grief as a backpack filled with heavy pebbles.
+Every time they grieve they empty some of those stones out of their backpack and feel a little lighter.
 In hypnosis, they can make a choice as to "how full" they want their backpack to remain before returning to the conscious state.
 They can decide to take back only the amount of grief their conscious minds can handle.

 The hypnotherapist can also facilitate a way for the unconscious mind to make up for any emptiness that might be felt when releasing a lot of grief all at once.
 People may not realize it, but grief held for a long period of time can become like an old friend.
 Even though the grief is painful, there could be an emptiness left behind if someone tried to release it too quickly.
 In hypnosis, this possible empty feeling can be addressed.